Off the Wall at Bankside Gallery

 Off the Wall is successful in it’s selection; with artworks that span all cultures and styles there really is a taste of everything.
 Unfortunately, it’s limited to just a taste.
 There’s no real chance to make a connection with the art because the rest of the gallery offers too much distraction.
 With a wide range of watercolours, acrylics, etchings, and various mixed media pieces, Off the Wall is ideal for those who are looking for a quick buy, but maybe not so much for the art buffs who are seeking out new inspirations.

-Off the Wall is at Bankside Gallery until 7th September 2014, for further information visit here.
+Off the Wall is at Bankside Gallery until 7th September 2014.
+For further information visit the gallery’s website here.